Rural Travel Fund Criteria:

 The objectives of the Community Assistance Policy and guidelines are:

-– Supporting communities to help themselves,
+Supporting community to help themselves

-– Increasing and supporting volunteering,
+Increasing and supporting volunteering

-– Helping communities create the facilities and services that make them great places to live,
+Helping communities create the facilities and services that make them great places to live

-The Community Assistance Policy can be viewed HERE.
+The Community Assistance Policy can be viewed here.
 The Policy contains information on eligibility, what needs to be supplied with applications and what Council will be looking for when considering applications.

 There are essentially seven different types of grants available that community organisations can apply for.
 They are:

 Mangawhai Endowment Lands Account - grants are made for the benefit of Mangawhai Harbour and surrounds from the investment income from this fund.
 The Mangawhai Endowment Lands Account is managed under the Mangawai Lands Empowering Act 1966 (sic).
 A Committee of two Commissioners and two appointed members of the community will make the decisions on applications.
-Application form is Attachment Seven of the Community Assistance Policy (link here).
-Applications for this have now closed.